-^{}See Page 15.
+^{}See Page 12.

 Honors students are excused from ordinary examinations and class requirements and their work is not graded from semester to semester.
 Instead, they are expected to spend their time in mastering a definitely outlined field of knowledge, and at the end of their senior year to take written and oral examinations given by examiners from other institutions.† Upon the recommendation of these examiners candidates are awarded the bachelor's degree with honors, high honors, or highest honors.
 In the case of a candidate whose work is not, in the opinion of the examiners, of sufficiently high quality for honors, his examination papers shall be returned to the division concerned.
-The division shall examine the papers as a substitute for the com-
+The division shall consider the papers as a substitute for the comprehensive examination required for a degree in course, and shall

-†Honors Examiners, May, 1937.
+†Honors Examiners, May, 1936.